santimirandarp/micro/README.md

 //Install
 npm i quotes-elsanti -g

-//Execute as
-quotes-elsanti full

 //or
-quotes-elsanti
+qes
 ```

 Or locally `npm i quotes-elsanti` and either:
 * add to the path variable
-* Or execute as `./path/to/quotes-elsanti/index.js`.
+* or execute it as `npx qes` to run a local version.
+* or execute manually `./path/to/quotes-elsanti/src/index.js`.

-Executing with the word full as `quotes-elsanti full` gives also the date.
+Executing with the word full as `qes full` gives also the date.
 Otherwise just quote and author.

 <!--
 ## Learn by doing